 As some of you might know, I live in San Francisco.
 Small city but lot to do and this first Thursday of the year I went to the San Francisco Museum of Modern Art.
 I took some snaps of some of the pieces that hit me and I wanted to share them with you and what drew me in.
-Most of the photos are from the Barber and Gerson Bakar Galleries, which was the highlight of the night.
+Most of the photos are from the Barbara and Gerson Bakar Galleries, which was the highlight of the night.
 The collection of artists in this form of (imo) truly modern times art were outstanding and I wish I could spend more time in the place.
 It was absolutely wonderful.
 So without further ado, let’s check out a museum from a city you probably don’t live in.

 SFMOMA (January – 2022)

 This piece was fantastic.
 Two motors slowly opened and closed wires while the center dripped soap into a wood bowl at the bottom.
 When the wires were all aligned, the bubbles trickled with an almost bug like effect but when they opened, the reflection of the surrounding lighting on the giant bubble was mesmerizing.
 I stood at this one the longest that night for I wanted to see the reflection a little longer.
 It always felt like it took longer for the piece to open and than close.
 Oh the closing always came quickly.
 I wanted one more moment with the reflecting bubble..

 This one had us queuing in line for 15 minutes to enter a bland dark bridge.
 From the outside panels, a viewer saw nothing but black shapes, but entering the hallway and turning around, the world opened up in wonderful colorful glass.
 I don’t know how the paint worked, but from the outside it really looked black, no sign of color at all.
 It was beautiful to see from the other side.
 IMO, worth the wait in line.